About American Express Premier Rewards Gold Card

 This is different than credit cards, which only charge you a late fee if you don’t pay the minimum payment by the due date.

-Aside from the late fees, the only other fee you’ll have to pay is a $195 annual fee, which is waived the first year.
+Aside from the late fees, the only other fee you’ll have to pay is a $250 annual fee.

 The card has no foreign transaction fee.

-In our opinion, the strengths of this card are the 65,000 rewards points you can earn in the first year, a point total that isn’t negated by an annual fee the first year.
-We also think the 1:1 points transfers to international airline carries is great for someone who wants a credit card that gives them international travel perks.
+In our opinion, the strengths of this card are the 101,000 rewards points you can earn in the first year.
+We also think the 1:1 points transfers to the Marriott Rewards program and to international airline carriers are great for someone who wants a credit card that gives them international travel perks.

 Chase’s top travel rewards cards, the Sapphire Preferred and Sapphire Reserve, rack up Chase Ultimate Rewards points that can be transferred 1:1 to 11 different travel partners including Delta, Southwest, Hyatt, Marriott, and IHG.